Lucid-H2O/News-page/README.md

-This react project makes use of the NEWS api to fetch updated news articles
+This react project makes use of external APIs to fetch updated news articles and weather forecasts.